 compute.instances.list permission allows a user

-to list the Google Compute Engine instances they own, while
+to list the Compute Engine instances they own, and

 Permissions usually, but not always, correspond 1:1 with REST methods.
 That is,

-each GCP service has an associated permission for each
+each Google Cloud service has an associated permission for each

 REST method that it has.
 To call a method, the caller needs that permission.